Chart Color Schemes

 Cardigan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cardigan, as per the latest Census, consisted of 98.7% houses and 1.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic. had 85.6% houses and 14.5% other dwellings.
-Home ownership in Cardigan was at 36.7%, with the rest being mortgaged (55.9%) or rented (7.4%).
+Cardigan's dwelling structure, as per the latest Census, was 98.7% houses and 1.3% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 85.6% houses and 14.5% other dwellings.
+The home ownership rate in Cardigan was 36.7%, with mortgaged dwellings at 55.9% and rented dwellings at 7.4%.
 The median monthly mortgage repayment in Cardigan was $2,167, compared to Non-Metro Vic.'s average of $1,863.
-Weekly rent in Cardigan was $350, while it was $300 in Non-Metro Vic.
-Nationally, Cardigan's mortgage repayments were higher than the Australian average of $1,863, and rents were lower than the national figure of $375.
+The median weekly rent figure in Cardigan was $350, while Non-Metro Vic.'s was $300.
+Nationally, Cardigan's mortgage repayments were higher than the Australian average of $1,863 and rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing